 The disciples of Ledia who were once in the Undead Mausoleum grew impudent and toyed with death.
 That provoked the intense wrath of the Fanito, and they were stamped out with the brand of desecrators.

 Another unwanted party were an order of knights famed for their strength once upon a time, though their country of origin goes unmentioned.
-Yet these elite warriors don’t employ a traditional arsenal, instead relying solely on a pair of greatshields to pummel their foes with while maintaining an ironclad defense.
-These shields depict the twin followers of some higher power Orma and Reeve who judge men’s souls in the afterlife, each implicitly arguing for their good or ill deeds in a debate.
+These elite warriors don’t employ a traditional arsenal, instead relying solely on a pair of greatshields to pummel their foes with while maintaining an ironclad defense.
+The shields depict Orma and Reeve, the twin followers of some higher power who judge men’s souls in the afterlife — each implicitly arguing for their good or ill deeds in a debate.
 The symbolism of seeing the twins’ image approach moments before death is humorous, but the characters and the circumstances behind them don’t fit into the series’ established cosmology.
 In short, Orma and Reeve are pure fiction from the knights’ pagan religion.
-That being the case, the knights’ reason for assaulting the Undead Crypt is obvious: they identified it as their faith’s underworld and hope to meet, if not liberate, the twin entities who had “helped” them in so many battles.
+That being the case, their reason for assaulting the Undead Crypt is obvious: they identified it as their faith’s underworld and hope to meet, if not liberate, the twin entities who had “helped” them in so many battles.
 For the first time, their conquest failed.

 Shield of knights who once tried to conquer the Undead Mausoleum.